Love fajitas? Make ‘em on the grill! My Grilled Steak Fajita Dinner cooks everything at once and gives restaurant fajitas a run for their money!

 Flank steak will work as well.
 It, too, is flavorful, but not quite as tender.
 So if you use flank steak, I recommend slicing it especially thin before serving.

 Fajitas become more than just meat and vegetables a few different ways.
 One is they’re either marinated or rubbed with a spice blend before cooking, and sometimes both.
 My recipe uses a flavorful marinade that’s easy to put together from mostly pantry staples—it’s similar to the one I use for these Air Fryer Steak Fajitas.
+(If you like air frying, you might also like my Air Fryer Chicken Fajitas.)

 Another thing that makes fajitas unique is plenty of smoky charring.
 And that’s easy to get that when everything is cooked on the grill!